Albatross: An optimistic consensus algorithm: Protocol Specification

-Still, it is possible for two chains to tie on all three conditions (for example, when a malicious validator creates a fork).
-In that case both chains are considered equal and there is no clear chain to select.
-Thus, the next slot owner can build on top of either one.
+Still, two chains can tie on all three conditions.
+In that case, both chains are considered equal, and there is no clear chain to select.
+Thus, the next \gls{slot-owner} can build on top of either one.